anandu06dev/ng4StarterKit/README.md

 **» Roadmap for modules**<br/>

--	Every component, directive and pipe must belong to **one** and **only one** module.
+-	Every component, directive and pipe must belong to **one** and **only one** module
--	**Never** re-declare these elements in another module.
+-	**Never** re-declare these elements in another module
 -	Except services, module contents are private by default and transitive dependencies aren't visible.
-Use `exports` to manage visibility of private elements.
+Use `exports` to manage visibility of private elements
 -   **Do not** share contents of a feature module, instead add reusable elements to a shared module
 -   **Do not** import shared modules into the root module or core module
 -   **Do not** import the core module more than once.
 Use dependency lookup hooks to prevent multiple instances of the core module